dataf1ow/K-Mix_RemoteScript/README.md

 b0.1: Added control over the first 8 channels, and the master fader.
 3/16

 b0.1.1: Added a sesison view and navigation to give access to all tracks.
 Added track select buttons.
 Added Panning, and Send conttrol for the selected track.
 3/17

+b0.1.2: Added scene launch buttons.
+The script operates on an 8 track, by 6 scene clip matrix.
+4/1